arustyt/wled-tools/doc/file_name_conventions.md

 individual sections for each file.

 ## WLED Presets File Names {#preset_file_names}
-The preset file naming convention is mainly important when using the automation scripts,
+The preset file naming convention is important when using the automation scripts,
 - **wled_4_ha.py** and
 - **wled_4_appdaemon.py**

-This convention is quite straight forward and consists of the prefix "presets-" followed by a description of the holiday or purpose of the preset file and finally by the .yaml extension.
+This convention is straight forward and consists of the prefix "presets-" followed by a description of the holiday or purpose of the preset file and finally by the .yaml extension.
 ```commandline
     presets-<purpose_or_holiday>.yaml